 According to an often retold anecdote, once in the 1930s Charlie Chaplin had a short conversation with renown screenwriter Charles MacArthur:

 “How could I make a fat lady, walking down Fifth Avenue, slip on a banana peel and still get a laugh?” said MacArthur.
 “Do I show first the banana peel, then the fat lady approaching; then she slips?
-Or do I show the fat lady first, then the banana peel, and then she slips?”
+Or do I show the fat lady first, then the banana peel, and then she slips?”“Neither,” said Charlie.
+“You show the fat lady approaching; then you show the banana peel; then you show the banana peel and the fat lady together; then she steps over the banana peel and disappears down a manhole.”

 This conversation might or might not have taken place between them, but it seems to have got very popular among anecdote tellers.
 David Niven includes it in his autobiography (x) and the snippet I cited here was written by American author Clifton Fadiman (x).